-All students at Whittlesea Secondary College who are diagnosed by a medical practitioner as being at risk of an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
+All students at Whittlesea Secondary College who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction MUST have an Individual Anaphylaxis Management Plan.

 When notified of an anaphylaxis diagnosis, the Principal of Whittlesea Secondary College is responsible for developing a plan in consultation with the student's parents/carers.

-Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at the school and where possible, before the student's first day.
+Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Whittlesea Secondary College and where possible, before the student's first day.